AckerlyXu/heima/articles/virtual-machines/windows/attach-disk-portal.md

 ---
 title: Attach an unmanaged data disk to a Windows VM - Azure | Azure
-description: How to attach new or existing unmanaged data disk to a Windows VM in the Azure portal preview using the Resource Manager deployment model.
+description: How to attach new or existing unmanaged data disk to a Windows VM in the Azure Portal using the Resource Manager deployment model.
 services: virtual-machines-windows
 documentationcenter: ''
 author: cynthn